frslabs/KYZO-SDK/README.md

         }
     }
 ```
-## SDK Result

-- Add the below funtions to retrieve the documents Data.
+ Add the below funtions to retrieve the documents Data.
 - "dataArray" --> Where the name,address,dob,phone number,gender will reside
 - "imageArray" --> Where the images of PAN,passport,Aaadhaar,Voter ID,PHOTO will reside
 ```swift